Photo Credit:

 • Modular: (mostly) non-overlapping topics.
 For example: methane plume detection, missing data & fair ML

-It depends on your project what makes the most sense.
+Which one you choose depends on your project.
 In any case: add a short introduction at the top of the related work introducing the categories.
-Don’t wait until the end of the related work to link it to your work.
-Link to your methods at the end of each category or subsection, and give a summary at the end.
-If this is vague, look at a few machine learning papers and highlight where they talk about their own methods in the related work.
+Explicitly link each group of related works to your approach.
+If this is vague, read a few papers and highlight every mention of the proposed method in the related work.

 Methods